 This small detail elevates a fully branded experience to an a la carte event experience made for one.

 Below is an example of building a personalized agenda for customer success attendees using the Bizzabo platform.
 This gives customer success attendees a clear view of what sessions will be the most relevant to them.

 Making a great first impression is an exciting part of the event experience.
 Some marketers employ additional vendors for setting up equipment for self-serve or managed check-in kiosks.
-Bizzabo offers both onsite solutions for large and small events.
+Bizzabo offers both comprehensive onsite solutions for large and small events alike.

 Additionally, branding options that seamlessly integrate into your check-in kiosks give a professional and polished feel that adds loads of value to your venue.
 White-glove technical support that can step in in the event of technical difficulties can also assist in providing a seamless check-in for large and small events!

 “Bizzabo’s onsite solution has allowed us to personalize our onsite event experience for every single attendee.
 The ability to have a seamless check-in experience not only elevates the experience we provide for our event goers, but also is at the core of how we think about event success.”

 Chief Growth Officer